LucasRoesler/lucasroesler.github.io/content/post/2017/automatic-migration-validation.md

 Finally, the other change that we need to watch for is removing columns.
 This is a multi-step process.
-If you drop a column while the old models are still active you will have two possible errors (1) when Django tries to select on that column (which it will because it always explicitly names the columns selected) or (2) attempting to insert data to a column that doesn't exist anymore.
+If you drop a column while the old models are still active you will get two possible errors (1) when Django tries to select on that column that no longer exists (which it will because it always explicitly names the columns selected) or (2) attempting to insert data to a column that doesn't exist anymore.
 To actually handle this type of model change you must deploy the model change prior to running the migration.
 In our process, that means you must commit the model change in a release separate from the database migration.

 There are certainly other cases to consider, but we have found these 3 cases to cover the vast majority of our migration concerns.
 Having put these checks into